centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-domain-search.md

 - **Required Registrar Module:** This add-on relies on the **{% if page.grand_parent == "All Brands" %}\*\* All Supported Brands{% else %}{{ page.grand_parent }}{% endif %}** as the domain lookup providers.
 You can download the necessary modules [here](https://github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/raw/main/whmcs-cnic-bundle.zip).
 Please note that the WHMCS built-in **{% if page.grand_parent == "All Brands" %}\*\* All Supported Brands{% else %}{{ page.grand_parent }}{% endif %}** provider modules are not compatible with our Domain Search Add-On.

-- **PHP Version Requirement**: Make sure your server meets the minimum requirement of PHP version 7.4 or higher.
-This add-on relies on PHP 7.4 and above for optimal performance.
+- **PHP Version Requirement**: Make sure your server meets the minimum requirement of PHP 8.
+This add-on relies this for optimal performance.

 - **Live or Test Account:** Configure one or more user accounts in the Registrar Module to enable seamless functionality.